bokivaol/rest-assured-testng-extentReports-jsonplaceholder/README.md

-# Serenity JUnit Starter project
+# Rest-Assured, TestNG and Gradle JSONPlaceholder API Test project

 This is the simplest possible build script setup for Serenity BDD using Java.